 We’ve touched on this briefly above, but it’s worth digging into in a bit more detail, because for as long as the cloud has been a buzzword, security on the cloud has been a large topic of concern.

 As we’ve explained above, the fact that computing doesn’t happen on user machines reduces the risk of user errors or malware compromising business data.
-With Microsoft Windows Virtual Desktop, everything is on Azure – and Azure is secure.
+With Microsoft Azure Virtual Desktop, everything is on Azure – and Azure is secure.

 Microsoft has an extensive amount of documentation available explaining their approach to Azure security, but a few highlights include: